Proper connective differential graded algebras and their geometric realizations: Smoothness of

+The analogue of Corollary \ref{cor:cg} holds in the coconnective case and so, using \cite[Corollary 6.2]{MR2504967} as a replacement for J\o{}rgensen's result, the same amplitude argument works in the coconnective setting. \end{proof}

+\begin{cor} Let $k$ be an algebraically closed field.
+If $A$ is smooth, proper, and connective with $\sfH^0(A)$ local then $A$ is derived Morita equivalent to $k$. \end{cor} \begin{proof} By Proposition \ref{prop:t}, $\Perf A$ has a bounded t-structure with heart $\modu \sfH^0(A)$.
+As $\mathsf{H}^0(A)$ is local it has a unique simple module $S$.
+Note that $S$ is a generator for $\Perf A$, indeed every object in the heart has finite length and every perfect complex can be glued together from its finitely many cohomology groups.

+Thus $A$ is derived Morita equivalent to the dg-endomorphism algebra $\Lambda$ of $S$ as an $A$-module.
+In particular $\Lambda$ is smooth and proper.
+We deduce from the fact that $S$ lies in the heart of the standard t-structure that $\Lambda$ is coconnective.
+Since $S$ is simple and $k$ is algebraically closed we see that $\sfH^0(\Lambda)\cong k$.
+We are thus in the situation of Proposition~\ref{prop:notlocal} and conclude that $\Lambda$ is quasi-isomorphic to $k$. \end{proof}

+In contrast to Example~\ref{ex:dualnumbers} this shows that there is no smooth proper connective dg algebra with zeroth cohomology $k[x]/(x^2)$.
+It would be interesting to understand precisely which finite dimensional algebras can occur.

 \begin{ack} We're very grateful to Ben Antieau for a number of helpful comments on a preliminary version of this article, and are particularly indebted to Bernhard Keller for pointing out an erroneous claim made in a previous version (cfr. \S\ref{sec:h0}).
 We'd also like to express our gratitude to Dmitri Orlov for pointing out to us that Corollary~\ref{cor:fd} could be strengthened to a quasi-isomorphism.
-Finally, we would like to thank Michel Van den Bergh for comments on \S\ref{sec:georeals}, and for pointing out the reference \cite{MR862872} (cfr.
-Remark \ref{rem:gs}). \end{ack}
+Finally, we would like to thank Michel Van den Bergh for comments on \S\ref{sec:georeals}. \end{ack}